ray-project/ray/doc/source/ray-core/tasks.rst

 Waiting for Partial Results
 ---------------------------

-After launching a number of tasks, you may want to know which ones have finished executing without blocking on all of them, as in ``ray.get``.
-This can be done with ``wait`` (:ref:`ray-wait-ref`).
+Calling **ray.get** on Ray remote task returns will block until the task finished execution.
+After launching a number of tasks, you may want to know which ones have finished executing without blocking on all of them.
+This could be achieved by (:ref:`ray-wait-ref`).
 The function works as follows.

 .. tabbed:: Python

   .. code-block:: python

+    # Return as soon as one of the tasks finished execution.
     ready_refs, remaining_refs = ray.wait(object_refs, num_returns=1, timeout=None)

 .. tabbed:: Java